splunk/qbec/site/content/userguide/model.md

 adds a baseline environment called `_` that can be used for commands that operate locally and do not affect a cluster.
 These commands include `show`, as well as the `component` and `param` subcommands.

-## Runtime configuration
+## Basic runtime configuration

 Different environments need different runtime parameters.
 These can include, among other things, replica counts, image versions, specialized config maps, different secrets and so forth.

 qbec sets a jsonnet variable called `qbec.io/env` to the environment name when it loads your components for an environment.
 You can use the value of this variable to return different runtime parameters per environment.
 Note that for some invocations, the environment may be set to `_` (representing baseline) and your code should be able to handle this correctly and return default values.